How Modularity Enables Change in Technology

-- Decreased downtime as systems are kept functional for extended periods
+- Decreased downtime as systems remain functional over extended periods

-- Opportunities for organizations to use or repurpose their capital equipment when and where it is needed
+- Opportunities for organizations to use or repurpose capital equipment when and where it is needed

-Without modularity, process automation can become stagnant and fail to progress appropriately.
+Without modularity, process automation can become stagnant and fail to scale or develop properly.

-Modularity also helps scientists distribute their work across any or all their available resource pools, ensuring that the greatest numbers of samples are completed in the shortest amount of time.
-Flexible software such as Cellario™ also enables users to distribute new sample sets across the same resource pools on-the-fly, and this saves additional time and effort.
+Modularity also helps scientists distribute their work across any or all available resource pools.
+This ensures that the maximum numbers of samples are processed in the shortest amount of time.
+Flexible software such as Cellario™ also enables users to distribute new sample sets across the same resource pools on-the-fly for additional savings in time and effort.

 The Progression of Lab Automation

-To better frame our modular lab automation conversation, let’s take a quick step back to look at some of the top technology milestones across the various ages of lab automation:
+To better frame our modular lab automation conversation, let’s take a quick step back.
+Here are some of the top technology milestones across the various eras of lab automation:

-- Simultaneous arm movement on an automated liquid handler (i.e., Beckman Biomek FX): Biomek FX revolutionized the automated liquid handling market with a dual pod device that allowed for simultaneous motion and faster sample processing, something that no other liquid handler could do at the time.
-These robotic arms helped increase precision and accuracy across workflows by performing repetitive tasks extremely well and saved scientists valuable time and money that could be used elsewhere.
+- Simultaneous arm movement on an automated liquid handler: The Beckman Coulter Biomek FX revolutionized the automated liquid handling market with a dual pod device that allowed for simultaneous motion and fast sample processing, something that no other liquid handler could do at the time.
+Robotic arms helped increase precision and accuracy across workflows by performing repetitive tasks extremely well.
+This saved scientists valuable time and money that could be allocated elsewhere.

-- Modernized, compact automation (i.e., Velocity11): Many solutions in the lab automation market were large and bulky, taking up valuable (and expensive) lab space.
-The Velocity11 solution allowed scientists to perform more work in a smaller footprint, thus increasing productivity.
+- Modernized, compact automation: Many early lab automation solutions were large and bulky, taking up valuable (and expensive) lab space.
+The Velocity11 Bravo (now owned by Agilent Technologies) solution allowed scientists to perform more work in a small footprint, thus increasing productivity.

 Modularity and Distribution

-In addition to enabling physical lab spaces with automation hardware, we continue to evolve highly adaptable software that takes modularity beyond a single physical lab space and distributes resources across different spaces – and even geographies – as needed.
+In addition to providing physical lab spaces with automation hardware, we continue to develop highly adaptable software that takes modularity beyond a single physical lab space and distributes resources across different spaces and even geographies if needed.

-With Cellario, for example, we can continue to improve the automated laboratory experience by recruiting all the distributed resources across an automated laboratory ecosystem to full advantage.
-Effective automation software understands the number of devices that are available to do work, and where each piece is located.
-It can then enable users to maximize these resources to do whatever work is needed, even when those resources are situated within different locations.
+With Cellario, for example, we can continue to improve the automated laboratory experience by recruiting all distributed resources (devices, other software platforms) across an automated laboratory ecosystem to full advantage.
+Effective automation software understands the number of devices that are available, and where each piece is located.
+It can then enable users to maximize these resources to do whatever work is needed; even when those resources are situated within various locations.
 This saves time, increases productivity and efficiency, and drives scientific discovery.

-What’s unique about this approach is that it allows us to work with the best possible tools at our disposal, whenever we want.
-This next-generation software also enables us to share work our work with colleagues on a global scale, independent of any barriers, and to similarly distribute lab samples with great affect.
+What is unique about this approach is that it allows lab teams to work with the best possible tools at their disposal, whenever they want.
+This next-generation software also enables scientists to share work with colleagues on a global scale, independent of any barriers, and to similarly distribute lab samples with significant impact.

-At HighRes Biosolutions, we closely follow the sample flow and distribution across our client workflows, adding value by providing a complete modular distribution approach to system and workflow design and execution.
+At HighRes Biosolutions, we closely monitor the sample flow and distribution across our client workflows, adding value by providing a complete modular distribution approach to system and workflow design and execution.

-As mentioned earlier, modularity provides numerous user benefits, especially as we attempt to keep up with the ever-evolving landscape of science and technology.
+As mentioned earlier, modularity provides numerous user benefits, especially as scientists attempt to keep up with the ever-evolving landscape of science and technology.

-The MicroDock is a type of robotic process automation that changed people’s perspectives from inflexible to modular, also enabling users to expand on their approach to process automation.
+The MicroDock is a type of robotic process automation that changed researcher perspectives from inflexible to modular.
+It enabled users to expand their approach to process automation.
 With MicroDock, users also gained the ability to share devices across client sites.

 Nucleus also offers several features that set it apart from other modular systems, such as “smart carts”.
 These features include:

-- Flexibility: Tables and carts are no longer static structures in your system
+- Flexibility: Work surfaces are no longer static system structures

 - Modularity: Components can adjust as researchers evolve their science and capabilities